leondz/hatespeechdata/README.md

 * Medium: Text
 * Reference: Bohra, A., Vijay, D., Singh, V., Sarfaraz Akhtar, S. and Shrivastava, M., 2018.
 A Dataset of Hindi-English Code-Mixed Social Media Text for Hate Speech Detection.
 In: Proceedings of the Second Workshop on Computational Modeling of People’s Opinions, Personality, and Emotions in Social Media.
 New Orleans, Louisiana: Association for Computational Linguistics, pp.36-41.

-__47. Overview of the HASOC track at FIRE 2019: Hate Speech and Offensive Content Identification in Indo-European Languages__
+#### Overview of the HASOC track at FIRE 2019: Hate Speech and Offensive Content Identification in Indo-European Languages
 * Link to publication: [https://dl.acm.org/doi/pdf/10.1145/3368567.3368584?download=true](https://dl.acm.org/doi/pdf/10.1145/3368567.3368584?download=true)
 * Link to data: [https://hasocfire.github.io/hasoc/2019/dataset.htm](https://hasocfire.github.io/hasoc/2019/dataset.html)
 * Task description: A: Hate, Offensive or Neither, B: Hatespeech, Offensive, or Profane, C: Targeted or Untargeted